IBM/visualize-food-insecurity/README.md

 ### 1. Download our new dataframe from DSX

 The last section of the notebook involves steps to download a dataframe from DSX so that it can be used in Watson Analytics.
 For convenience, that data frame file (`df_focusdvalues.csv`) is also available in this repo and can be found [here](https://github.com/IBM/visualize-food-insecurity/blob/visualize-food-insecurity/data/df_focusedvalues.csv).
 Download either version of the csv file for use in the following steps.
+The description of the data values can be found [here](https://github.com/IBM/visualize-food-insecurity/blob/mjmyers/data/Variable%20list.xlsx).

 ### 2. Upload our new dataframe csv into Watson Analytics